 - “Allowed HTTP request headers” will populate the Access-Control-Allow-Headers.

 Multiple values must be comma-separated.
 For example, x-requested-with, content-type.
-Read More (external link) - “Life time of a “preflight” request” populates the Access-Control-Max-Age response header.
+Read More (external link) - “Lifetime of a “preflight” request” populates the Access-Control-Max-Age response header.
 Read More (external link)

-Other CORS-related headers such as Access-Control-Allow-Credentials
+Other CORS-related headers, such as Access-Control-Allow-Credentials

 or Access-Control-Expose-Headers